svampkorg/moody.nvim/README.md

 ## 💺 Setup

 - Define your HL groups within your colorscheme.
 For example like this, in catppuccin highlight_overrides
+- Or set the colours in opts passed to setup
 ```lua
 {
     NormalMoody = { fg = C.blue },